-- Immediate response to lead generation.
-Web sites generate leads by asking for consumer contact information which will be e-mailed to the agents’ inboxes.
+Immediate response to lead generation.
+Websites generate leads by asking for consumer contact information which will be e-mailed to the agents’ inboxes.
 With the time delay of checking e-mail regularly leads may be lost by not being the first to respond.
-Ask your web site provider or host if you can add an extra e-mail to be notified of new leads.
+Ask your website provider or host if you can add an extra e-mail to be notified of new leads.
 Give the e-mail address that corresponds to your wireless service provider in order to be notified.
 This way you will be the first to respond to online leads since your cell phone is on you where ever you go already.

-- Quick text.
+Quick text.
 In a given month how many times do you ask or are asked the same question?
 What is your e-mail address?
 What is your fax number?
 What is your address?
 Where are you?
 Common responses to frequently asked questions or answers can be stored automatically in “quick text” (text messaging template).
 Add new templates for the following:

-a.
-Can you talk now?
+- Can you talk now?

-b. e-mail me at Speaking@DougDevitre.com
+- E-mail me at Speaking@DougDevitre.com

-c.
-Please fax the documents to 314.754.8302
+- Please fax the documents to 314.754.8302

-d.
-Please visit my web site at www.ReTechTraining.com
+- Please visit my website at www.ReTechTraining.com

-e.
-In a meeting.
+- In a meeting.
 I will call you back as soon as I can.

 This way you save time and respond quickly by not retyping the same answers or questions repeatedly.

-- Text message directions.
+Text message directions.
 New clients or prospects will always ask where your office is located.
 Here are two ways to send directions to your client by text messaging.
 First, save the office address and directions from major interstate as “quick text” on your phone.
 Second, www.mapquest.com has a new feature that will allow you to send directions directly to the mobile phone via text messaging.
 This will save you and the client time by explaining how to get to your office.

-- Text message new listings.
+Text message new listings.
 Almost every multiple listing service gives agents the ability to e-mail clients with new listings that hit the market, have price reductions, or a change of status.
 These reports are e-mailed as soon as the changes occur whether the agent knows or not.
 Here is something better.
-Since every mobile phone has text messaging capabilities adding text to e-mail address to the auto-prospecting service so that all new listings go to both the client's cell phone and e-mail address.
-The links from the e-mail to text can open up pictures and additional property information if the client has a web enabled phone.
+Since every mobile phone has text messaging capabilities adding text to the e-mail address to the auto-prospecting service so that all new listings go to both the client's cell phone and e-mail address.
+The links from the e-mail to text can open pictures and additional property information if the client has a web-enabled phone.

-History of communication has lead us from face to face, to mail, to fax, to e-mail, to text messaging.
+History of communication must lead us from face to face, to mail, to fax, to e-mail, to text messaging.
 Each one of these forms saves more time than the other.
 There is no replacement for face to face communication when selling a product or service.
 Text messaging should be used to either get the appointment for the sale or service the sale after it has occurred.
-Social online networking sites such as FaceBook, MySpace, and Twitter are using text messaging as the primary way to communicate.
+Social online networking sites such as Facebook and Twitter are using text messaging as the primary way to communicate.
 Learning how to better serve the text messaging crowd will help generate rapport faster and provide a higher level of service overall.